Connor Wong Preview, Player Props: Red Sox vs. Rays

 Connor Wong At The Plate

-- Wong has picked up a hit in 57.6% of his 99 games this year, with more than one hit in 15.2% of those games.

-- In seven games this season, he has hit a long ball (7.1%, and 2.3% of his trips to the dish).
+- He has homered in seven games this year (7.1%), leaving the park in 2.3% of his trips to the dish.

-- Wong has picked up an RBI in 23.2% of his games this season, with two or more RBI in 9.1% of his games.
-He has also driven in three or more runs in one contest.
+- Wong has driven home a run in 23 games this year (23.2%), including more than one RBI in 9.1% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.